 Research Economist Financial Stability Section of Central Bank MICHAEL WOSSER, HDip Finance, MSc Financial Risk Analysis and PhD Finance

 An emphasis is placed on presenting your thesis to your class and lecturers.
 Workshops aimed at building presentation skills are embedded into the course.
 I found this exercise both challenging and rewarding and the ability to competently present my thesis to my lecturers increased my confidence.
 This Master and the professionalism of Maynooth University have resulted in me securing a financial role in a prominent

 international bank and will continue to serve me as my career progresses.
 Custody Administrator.
 Société Générale

 BRYAN CULLEN, Higher Diploma in Finance, MA Finance.

 An honours primary degree in any discipline.
-Students without any knowledge of Economics or Finance are strongly advised to have a good background in Statistics and Quantitative Methods and to be prepared to undertake substantial independent study to equip themselves with the expected level of Economics and Finance.
+Students without any knowledge of economics or finance are strongly advised to have a good background in statistics and quantitative methods and to be prepared to undertake substantial independent study to equip themselves with the expected level of economics and einance.
 Well-motivated, quantitatively-able honours graduates of any discipline are welcome to apply.
-Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level, a primary degree in any other discipline and have at least 5 years relevant work experience.
-In exceptional cases, consideration will be given to candidates who do not hold a primary degree, but who do have at least 10 years’ relevant work experience, at least three of which are in a management position.
+Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level, a primary degree in any other discipline and have at least 5 years' relevant work experience.
+In exceptional cases, consideration will be given to candidates who do not hold a primary degree, but who do have at least 10 years relevant work experience, at least three of which are in a management position.
 These applicants are managed through the Maynooth University Procedure for Non-Standard Entrants and Recognition of Prior Experiential Learning.

 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.